bereniich/Publish-Subscribe-Server-topic-based/README.md

 ## Cleanup

-* Subscriber removal from all topics on disconnect
+* Subscribers are removed from all topics on disconnect
-* Proper memory deallocation for:
+* All allocated memory is properly freed

-  * Topics
-  * Subscribers
-  * Client structures

 ---

 ## License

 This project is intended for **educational purposes**.
 You are free to modify and extend it.